jacoblarock/agent_cot_allignment/README.md

 Pre-generated prompt, aligned, and misaligned chain-of-thought pairs are loaded from JSON files under `data/`.
 Each example consists of a prompt, an aligned response, and a misaligned response.
+Datasets are LLM-generated with an LLM-powered pipeline, starting with generating roles of AI agent users, then generating potential prompts and finally generating both aligned and misaligned response CoT examples.
+Specifically, the response samples focus on the first portion of the chain of thought from up until the first tool call the agent would make.

 ## Embedder and Evaluator